 JOY (Senior Ministry)Luncheon

-We will start the year out with a potluck on Tuesday, January 21st.
+We will have a potluck on February 18, at 12:30 pm.
 Bring your favorite casserole, vegetable dish or dessert.
-Any leftover holiday goodies are fine!
-We will have a relaxing time visiting and sharing holiday memories.
 Everyone 50 years and over is welcome to attend.

 Eight-Session Bible Study from Stephen and Alex Kendrick Tuesday, January 14th – March 10th

 6:00 pm Bring Your Own Dinner & Eat Together